pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1042 RedHat Servers

+Well I have my first task in my new work it's some interesting I need to learn about some new topics.

 ##### Day 1041 Reading About Python

 Well this weekend I continue with my book about python, I want to finish this book and start to learn more